Frequently Asked Questions

 WHAT DOES IT MEAN TO BE A LEARNING COMMUNITY AS OPPOSED TO A SCHOOL?

 Rock Tree Sky is a learning community for children who choose independent study or homeschooling.
 For some this is simply a formality that satisfies California's education laws.
-Their lives at home do not look much different than families with children attending traditional school.
 These families may never have "homeschooled" before attending Rock Tree Sky.
 Part of what we offer these families is guidance in order to remain in compliance with California education codes.
 For others, homeschooling is a big part of their home life and Rock Tree Sky is a part of a larger education plan.

 In all cases, our designation as a learning community instead of a school reflects our philosophy that people are learning all the time, everywhere.
 We also recognize that all the adults in a child’s life, not just "teachers," enrich their learning opportunities.
 We challenge the conditioning that says "children's most important learning happens at school, where they are taught by 'certified' experts."
 We recognize and honor that in a child's family, immense learning has been happening from the time of birth and does not suddenly stop when a child reaches school age.
 Being a homeschool family doesn't mean that parents have to wear the formal teacher hat for children to get their needs met, though some parents may enjoy this task.
 It does not mean that parents need to reorganize their lives to educate their children though some are able and enjoy doing this as well.
 Children already learn so much from their families both about life and practical skills.
 Every time parents read to their children, every time they engage in a child's 'why,' every time they play a game, every time they model the tasks of managing a household, children are learning.

 Additionally, in being a learning community, RTS does not require children to attend 5 days per week.
 Children can attend anywhere from 1-5 days per week.